Gerson2102/PSE-Core-Program/Week_1/answers.md

    3. **What is the Poseidon hash function and why is it particularly useful in ZKPs?**: Poseidon is a cryptographic hash function specifically designed to be efficient in zero-knowledge proofs (ZKPs).
 Is particularly useful in ZKPs because is much faster adn cheaper than SHA-256.
 When SHA-256 was implemented in Zcash it took one minute for proofs.

+   4. **Can you describe the structure of a Merkle tree?**: A Merkle Tree is a binary tree, but with hashes.
+We have leafs that are hashes.
+And the parents of this hashes, are the 2 leafs hashes concatenated and we apply a hash to this concatenation.
+Until having a hash root that represents the whole data in a tree.

+   5. **How are Merkle trees used within the blockchain context?**: In Mining.
+Miners need to repeatedly hash data to produce an output that matches certain conditions to mine a valid block.
+The hash is saved in the block header, and every time that we are going to add a new block in the chain, we hash all the transactions list verify if the hash in the header of the block, is correct.
+And Verification, light nodes dont require a lot of resources.
+So we can give them a Merkle proof that a transaction is in a specific block.
+And then it can calculate different hashes until confirms if the Merkle proof is the same as the block header of the block.
+If it does, it’s proof that the transaction was included in the block.

+   6. **Why are Merkle trees useful for efficient and secure verification of large data structures?**: Because the root of a Merkle Tree is a hash that represents the whole data inside of it.
+Which it means that we just need to compare roots of trees to verify the integrity of the data.

 ### Answers at the end of the module